 ** TE ZACK KUNTZ

 The redshirt sophomore entered the transfer portal on Feb.
 17. He became the eighth scholarship player for the Nittany Lions to enter the portal this offseason.
 Kuntz was a 4-star recruit from Camp Hill High School in PA in 2018.
 He had a bunch of offers from power programs, including Alabama, Ohio State, LSU, Michigan, Oregon and Pitt, to name a few.
 Read more about him here.
+On April 11, Kuntz announced that he is transferring to Old Dominion.

 ** QB WILL LEVIS